|

 However, it is NOT correct to use the Banner or Gonfanon in the presence of the Chief, only when the Chief is not present.

-The Standard may ONLY be used by the Chief, and the standard of a Chief who is a Lord of Parliament should be 5yrds long.
+the standard of a Chief who is a Lord of Parliament should be

 Any flag bearing the plain arms may only be used by the Chief.